alexandregz/twofactor_gauthenticator/README.md

 ![Default Settings](https://github.com/user-attachments/assets/deb6718d-e2e0-4615-bf54-77f1207698d1)

-The most easy way to configure the app is by clicking "Fill all fields":
+The most easy way to configure the app is by clicking "Fill all fields".
+The plugin automatically creates the secret for you:

 ![Untitled](https://github.com/user-attachments/assets/e8f0582a-66f7-435b-a2d2-bac94cfd5acd)

 Now scan the QR code with any authenticator app, generate a code, enter your new code in the bottom field and press "Check code".
 If your code is a match, you can press "Save" to save the configuration.

 Alternatively, you can configure the app manually by checking the checkbox and pressing "Save".
-A secret wil be automatically generated:
+A secret will be automatically generated:

 ![Settings OK](https://github.com/user-attachments/assets/12acfd8d-b018-4739-ae01-b77940ca631d)